 - To keep appointments.

-- To change advisors if there is not a good fit or if the advisor is going on sabbatical.
+- To change advisors if there was not a good fit or if the advisor was going on sabbatical.

 - To seek additional help from other College resources when necessary.